briancheruss/Phase-4-group-project/README.md

 ## Live link

-The Deployed Frontend can be accessed here [Frontend]
+The Deployed Frontend can be accessed here [Frontend](https://moonlit-snickerdoodle-80bab2.netlify.app/)
-The Deployed Backend can also be accessed here [Backend]
+The Deployed Backend can also be accessed here [Server](https://real-estate-ue1j.onrender.com)

 ## Known Bugs

+- The application may delay in fetching property listings in addition to signing up / loging in due to render.
-- The application runs smoothly.
-No detected bugs.
+  Otherwise, the app runs smoothly.

 ## Technologies used